rafis/AdaGramWP/README.md

 ...
 wordN   83
 ```
-AdaGramWP will assume that provided word frequencies are actually obtained from training file.
+AdaGramWP will assume that provided word frequencies are actually obtained from the training file.
-You may build a dictionary file from an MST-parsed file by using `utils/dictionary_MST.sh INPUT_FILE DICT_FILE`.
+You may build a dictionary file from an MST-parsed file by using `utils/dictionaryWP.sh INPUT_FILE DICT_FILE`.

 ## Playing with a model